 Set a Budget That Actually Makes Sense

-The reason this works so well is that it gives you flexibility.
-If you get to your destination and decide you’d rather skip that museum and do something else instead, you can easily move money around without blowing your whole budget.
+The flexibility is the whole point.
+If you get there and decide to skip the museum and grab a nicer dinner instead, you can move that money around without blowing your budget.

 Decide What Kind of Trip This Is